f1982/the-den-of-andy-2022/src/content/posts/diy-laptop-stand-with-3d-printing/index.md

 While the stand's looking beautiful and ease of printing, I must admit that it could be not stable enough in certain situations.

-However, with a few modifications, it's easy to customise the stand to suit individual preferences and requirements.
+However, with a few modifications, it's easy to customize the stand to suit individual preferences and requirements.

 Download the STL file provided below if you want to print one for yourself, you can also download the step file to modify the shapes and dimensions of the stand to create your own version.